-The curve evolution reduces the set of vertices of the original polygon to the subset of vertices containing important shape information.
-Since the original set is only reduced by irrelevant vertices, the remaining (important) ones did not change their position.
+The curve evolution reduces the set of vertices of the original polygon to the subset of

 The image shows the shape of africa in three different steps of the evolution, the bottom line shows the merged shapes.